The MGA With An Attitude

 MGA carburetors

-Occasionally you find a Weber two barrel downdraft carburetor on a matching intake maniflod.
-This is generally functional, just no so cool, may give better starting and driveability with a slight loss of top end power.
-This would usually be done in a prior life when the original carburetors might be worn out, or missing, or when some misguided soul was convinced the the word "Weber" would make the car go faster (or at least be more impressive).
+Weber 2bbl down draft carb Occasionally you find a Weber two barrel downdraft carburetor on a matching intake manifold.
+This is generally functional (although a bit smaller than the original SU carbs), may give better starting and driveability with a slight loss of top end power.
+This would usually be done in a prior life when the original carburetors might be worn out or missing, or when some misguided soul was convinced the the word "Weber" would make the car go faster (or at least be more impressive).

-If someone was a performance enthusiast, you might find dual SU H6 or HS6 or HIF6 carburetors, which are similar to the #4 counterparts, but having 1-3/4 " throat size and a 4-bolt mounting flange.
+If someone was a performance enthusiast, you might find dual SU H6 or HS6 or HIF6 carburetors, which are similar to the #4 counterparts, but having 1-3/4" throat size and a 4-bolt mounting flange.
 If nothing else is modified, such an increase in throat size may do very little for performance except for a minor improvement in torque at engine speeds above 5000 rpm.
-You might also get a minor drop in torque below 1500 rpm, possibly a slightly rough idle, and maybe a little loss of fuel economy.
-For good effect the larger carbs should be accompanied by some porting of the cylinder head, or possibly a change of head with larger intake valves and better porting, and possibly a better exhaust manifold or tubular headers.
+You might also get a drop in torque below 2000 rpm, possibly a slightly rough idle, and a little loss of fuel economy.
+For good effect the larger carbs should be accompanied by some porting of the cylinder head, or possibly a change of head with larger intake valves and better porting and a better exhaust manifold or tubular headers.

 Weber 45DCOE Carburetor